neacsum/utpp/README.md

 ## Comparison with GoogleTest
-1. Macro definitions for assertion verification have different names. `CHECK_...` macros are almost direct correspondents to GoogleTest `EXPECT_...` macros and `ABORT_...` correspond to `ASSERT_...` definitions.
+1. Macro definitions for assertion verification have different names: `CHECK_...` macros are almost direct correspondents to GoogleTest `EXPECT_...` macros and `ABORT_...` correspond to `ASSERT_...` definitions.

 2. In GoogleTest, additional messages are streamed into assertion macros while UTPP `..._EX` macros accept arguments similar to `printf` function.

-3. GoogleTest fixtures are classes derived from `testing::Test`; meanwhile UTPP fixtures are arbitrary objects that can be default-constructed.
+3. GoogleTest fixtures are classes derived from `testing::Test`.
+Meanwhile UTPP fixtures are arbitrary objects that can be default-constructed.